imbulana/coma/README.md

 <img src="assets/banner.png" width="600px"></img>

 Conformer with multi-scale local attention and *(periodic positional encoding) for composer classification.
+See [coma-gen](https://github.com/imbulana/coma-gen) for a similar architecture used for composer classification.

 Model Architecture (see [`src/transformer.py`](src/transformer.py)):